dataluscorp/browser/toolkit/components/telemetry/docs/collection/histograms.rst

     Before adding a new histogram, you should consider using other collection mechanisms.
 For example, if the need is to track a single scalar value (e.g. number, boolean or string), you should use :doc:`scalars`.

-The histogram below is taken from Firefox's ``about:telemetry`` page.
-It shows a histogram used for tracking plugin shutdown times and the data collected over a single Firefox session.
+The histogram below is taken from Datalus's ``about:telemetry`` page.
+It shows a histogram used for tracking plugin shutdown times and the data collected over a single Datalus session.
 The timing data is grouped into buckets where the height of the blue bars represents the number of items in each bucket.
 The tallest bar, for example, indicates that there were 63 plugin shutdowns lasting between 129ms and 204ms.

 .. image:: sampleHistogram.png